McNubn/project2020/README.md

 ![versicolorheat](plots/heatmaps/versicolorHeatmap.png)
 ![virginicaheat](plots/heatmaps/virginicaHeatmap.png)

-## Summary of overall picture from above points
+## Summary and Conclusions

 What do all of these tell us?
 How can we be sure we're looking at a particular type of Iris.

-# Research conducted by others
+# External Research conducted by others

-## Their findings & how it aligns/doesn't with mine
+## External Conclusions and Alignment with Mine